 Although soy is not among the pulse category of legumes that are exceptionally high in soluble fibre, it still represents a valuable component of any dietary portfolio owing to the characteristics defined above.

 While there is no such thing as a diabetes super food, soy-based foods check important boxes when it comes to the world of diabetes prevention and management.

-No one is saying that you need to eat tofu 24/7, but re-evaluating the role that foods in this category play in your dietary pattern could be an important step to improving your health.
+No one is saying that you need to eat tofu and edamame 24/7, but re-evaluating the role that foods in this category play in your dietary pattern could be an important step to improving your health.

 Until next time,